markchristianlacap/cs_to_ts.nvim/README.md

-# cs_to_ts_interface_converter
+# cs_to_ts_converter

-A Neovim plugin for converting selected C# class to TypeScript interface, with the ability to import and use as a Lua module.
+A Neovim plugin for converting selected C# class to TypeScript interface or enum, with the ability to import and use as a Lua module.

 ## Installation and Usage